ECTS

 Faculty of Science

-The aim of the medicinal chemistry course is to introduce students to the key stages in the process of developing molecules with biological activity.
-In particular, a description of the interactions involved, the notion of pharmocophores, bio-isosteria, etc., as well as structure-activity relationship studies will be covered, enabling students to envisage appropriate strategies and structural modifications.
+The aim of teaching medicinal chemistry is to introduce students to the key stages in the process of developing molecules with biological activities.
+In particular, a description of the interactions involved, the concept of pharmacophores, bioisosterism, etc., as well as structure-activity relationship studies will be covered, enabling students to consider appropriate strategies and structural modifications.